Any microchip, tattoo or licence can be registered in BC Pet Registry. Simply choose one of the following registration options:

 With close to 250,000 successful adoptions in the past ten years, the BC SPCA is the best placed organization in the province to create a more streamlined system to aid animal guardians should their pet ever be lost.

 With a focus on microchipping, BC Pet Registry will record the permanent identification information (any microchip, tattoo, and/or license) of pets across the province.
-BC Pet Registry offers a centralized, secure database for guardians to register their pets, thereby ensuring that lost/stray animals will return home in greater numbers than even before.
+BC Pet Registry offers a centralized, secure database for guardians to register their pets, thereby ensuring that lost/stray animals will return home in greater numbers than ever before.

 The BC SPCA is a registered not-for-profit charitable organization dedicated to protecting and enhancing the quality of life for companion, farm and wild animals in British Columbia.
 Through its 42 locations and branches across the province, the BC SPCA provides a wide range of services and programs that assist tens of thousands of animals each year.